-FY 2010 Financial Highlights
+FY 2011 Financial Highlights

 Strategic Goal 1, Prevent Terrorism and Promote the Nation's Security, includes the FBI's CT/CI Program, Intelligence Program, Computer Intrusions Program, and Weapons of Mass Destruction (WMD) Program.
-In FY 2010, Goal 1 Net Cost was \$4.7 billion, a net increase of 28 percent from FY 2009.
-The increase is attributed to additional activity in Computer Intrusions, Counterterrorism, and WMD Response and an increase of Intelligence positions, particularly analysts.
+In FY 2011, Goal 1 Net Cost was \$4.9 billion, a net increase of four percent from FY 2010.
+The increase is attributed to additional activity in Computer Intrusions, Counterterrorism, and WMD Response.
 This can also be attributed to an overall increase in national security investigative activity.

 Strategic Goal 2, Prevent Crime, Enforce Federal Laws, and Represent the Rights and Interests of the American People, includes the majority of the FBI's criminal investigative programs and programs supporting state and local law enforcement.
 Investigations under Goal 2 include Organized Crime, Drugs, Violent Crime, White-Collar Crime, and Cyber Crime.
 The FBI investigates more than 200 categories of federal crimes, and monitors activities that threaten the safety of U.S. citizens.
 Support activities in this goal include training programs for state and local law enforcement agencies, forensic assistance, fingerprint and other identification tools, and statistical crime data.
-In FY 2010, Goal 2 Net Cost was \$3.1 billion, a net decrease of 1 percent from FY 2009.
-The change is attributed to comparatively steady Goal 2 investigative activity, offset by increases in identification service fee revenues.
+In FY 2011, Goal 2 Net Cost was \$3.1 billion, a net increase of less than one percent from FY 2010.
+The change is attributed to comparatively steady Goal 2 investigative activity.